ryanyuyu/SOCVR-RoomInformation/README.md

 The [SOCVR-Chatbot](https://github.com/SO-Close-Vote-Reviewers/SOCVR-Chatbot) is designed to track the actions of the members, provide statistics, and perform repetitive tasks that otherwise would have to be done manually.

 **Pham**
-[Pham](https://github.com/ArcticEcho/Phamhilator) posts a link (including various information of the post) to questions/answers that are potentially deemed (very) low quality, the bot does *not* detect spam/abusive posts.
+[Pham](https://github.com/ArcticEcho/Phamhilator) posts a link (including various pieces of information about the post) to questions/answers which are potentially deemed (very) low quality, the bot is *not* intended to detect spam/abusive posts.

 **Yam**
-[Yam](https://github.com/ArcticEcho/Phamhilator) doesn't "hunt down VLQ/spam", but rather quietly logs every active post on the Stack Exchange network (for 5 days) which can then later be [searched via chat](https://github.com/ArcticEcho/Phamhilator/wiki/Yam-Chat-Commands#privileged-users).
+[Yam](https://github.com/ArcticEcho/Phamhilator) doesn't "hunt down VLQ/spam", but rather quietly logs every active post on the Stack Exchange network which is then later used by Pham to improve his detection.

 ##How can I join in?